Benefit from high-quality teaching, excellent support and specialist facilities as you explore the fascinating discipline of Psychology.

 You can select from a vast range of optional modules covering both the applied and theoretical areas of psychology.
 This allows you to match your studies to your personal interests and career aspirations.

-The optional modules available vary from year to year but they could cover subjects as diverse as abnormal psychology, cyber psychology, sport and exercise psychology, addictive behaviours, family health, schizophrenia, psychology in education, the psychology of pain and the dark side of psychology.
+The optional modules available vary from year to year but they could cover subjects as diverse as cyber psychology, sport and exercise psychology, addictive behaviours, family health, psychology in education, the psychology of pain, the dark side of psychology and psychology, nature and wellbeing.

 They also include an optional work placement where you can gain vital experience in a workplace setting.
 Placement hours are subject to change.